 It is also the national animal of India and ranks among the biggest wild cats alive today, another reason this animal being so charismatic megafauna of the world.

-The average lifespan of this creature is around 12-17 years.
+The average lifespan of a Leopard is around 12-17 years.
 Leopard mates throughout the year.
 The gestation period of leopard are 85-90 days and a female leopard can give birth to 2-4 cubs together.

-Black Panther’s body characteristics are just similar to that of Leopard, It is just their color turn black because of Melanism.
+Black Panther’s body characteristics are just similar to that of Leopard, It is just their colour turn black because of Melanism.